vivekd16/agentic/docs/index.md

 ## Intro Tutorial

 Let's build our first agent.
-We'll start with the "Hello World" of agents, and agent which can give us a weather report.
+We'll start with the "Hello World" of agents, an agent which can give us a weather report.

 Create a new file `./agents/weather.py`, and add this code: